Romance Languages and Literatures

 513-556-1843

-Juan A. Godoy Peñas is Assistant Professor Educator in Spanish, Coordinator of the Spanish Intermediate Sequence (SPAN2015-2016), of the Summer Spanish Local Immersion Program, and Co-Director of the Study Abroad Program in Queretaro, Mexico, as well of the Curricular Enhancement, Development, Access and Research Language Resource Center at the University of Cincinnati.
+Juan A. Godoy Peñas is an Associate Professor Educator in Spanish, Director of RALL Undergraduate Studies, Coordinator of Placement for Spanish, Coordinator of the Summer Spanish Local Immersion Program, and Co-Director of the Study Abroad Program in Queretaro, Mexico, as well of the Curricular Enhancement, Development, Access and Research Language Resource Center at the University of Cincinnati.
 Previously, he has worked as Teaching Assistant at Harvard University and Visiting Instructor at Qingdao University, China.
 His research interests mainly focus on Spanish peninsular literature, and applied linguistics and second language teaching.
 Both areas of his work focus on the concept of identity and its formation through writing and the acquisition of foreign language.

 In the literary field, he studies the second generation of writers exiled by the Spanish Civil War, the concepts of memory and trauma, and the hybridity of literary genres, especially autobiographical genres.
 In relation to this topic, he has recently published the articles “La «Otra» segunda generación de escritores exiliados tras la Guerra Civil española: más allá de México” in Hispanófila, and “Niños de la guerra en México: la desterritorialización como consecuencia del exilio a través de Carlos Blanco Aguinaga y Angelina Muñiz-Huberman” in Middle Atlantic Review of Latin American Studies.
 Currently, he is editing his book Memoria, identidad y literatura del yo: narrativas de la segunda generación de escritores exiliados por la Guerra Civil española, which will be released in late 2020 or early 2021.